Access Requirements

 Programme established on the basis of the student's educational background (consult Admission and Enrolment Procedures for general registration)

-Other Belgian Master Access with additional training Programme established on the basis of the student's educational background (consult Admission and Enrolment Procedures for general registration)
+Other Belgian Master Access based on application Programme established on the basis of the student's educational background (consult Admission and Enrolment Procedures for general registration)

 Foreign Masters Access based on application All candidates must ensure that they meet the specific access requirements.
 In case of admission, maximum 60 credits of supplementary classes integrated into the Master's programme (consult Acces on the file).